If all the luggage and apparel in your closet is six, eight, ten years old or more, it’s ancient. It’s time to update your travel gear.

 Shirts and pants with a built-in lens cleaner, RFID shield pocket, and hidden zip pockets to thwart pickpockets.
 These Nau Acoustic shorts I reviewed recently also come with a pull-out cloth reflector tape in the back pocket.

 Multiple items now come with a bottle opener built in, including the cool Stanley insulated pint mug that’s meant for brews in the great outdoors.
+That’s a travel gear update I can really get behind.

 This little gadget from Nite Ize is a wallet/money clip that does a whole lot more.